sw1sh/QuantumPotatoChips/typst/main.typ

 A natural physics question arises: can the boundary of the quantum potato chip be understood as the result of state evolution under a master equation, starting from an appropriate initial condition?

-Given that the trajectory of each individual probability vector $P = {p, 1-p}$ and $Q = {q, 1-q}$ is already known and constrained by @eq:constraint, the parameter $p$ can be interpreted as a time variable in a parametric equation for the whole system.
+Given that the trajectory of each individual probability vector $P = {p, 1-p}$ and $Q = {q, 1-q}$ is already known and constrained by @eq:constraint-Wootters, the parameter $p$ can be interpreted as a time variable in a parametric equation for the whole system.
 We can identify two time (or parameter)-dependent transition matrices that generate the desired trajectory.

 $
 P'(p) = cal(L)_1(p) P(p),